Wireapps-Dev/ng-wa-table/projects/ng-wa-table/README.md

 * tagActiveTextColor  -  Assign the text color (Hex or name)
 * tagInActiveTextColor  - Assign the text color (Hex or name)

+## Support this package!
+If you like this package and want to support it, you can give it a [review](https://openbase.com/js/ng-wa-table) or a github star ⭐

+Also, PR's are welcome!

 ## License